 The winter season can be hard on the deck furniture and outdoor equipment.
 Think about what you NEED and budget accordingly.
 Our barbeque is on its very last legs, and one of the sweetest joys in my world is evenings with burgers on the grill and my loved ones laughing in my yard.
 ‘New BBQ’ is a budget line that I’m saving for.
 It will feel so good to buy it in a few months without having to think twice because the money is already set aside for it!

 Chocolate, candy, new decor, new spring dresses and sweet shirts with pastel bowties.
 These fun things add up quick!
 Add them into your budget so you can shop without breaking the bank!

 Summer Holidays & Camping

 Do you drive across the country to visit Auntie Pam every summer?
 Or is there a family campout scheduled for the August long weekend?
 Maybe you are planning a week in the mountains to disconnect and recharge.
 Whatever your summer plans are – start budgeting for them NOW.
 You’ll be fully prepared when the warm weather rolls around!

 This is a great time to go through the closets and see what fits and what doesn’t.
-My little dude grew a TON this winter, so I’m pretty sure most of his shorts and Tshirts from last year won’t fit this year.
+My little dude grew a TON this winter.
+I’m pretty sure most of his shorts and Tshirts from last year won’t fit this year.
 Not only will I save a bit of money in April to be able to get him some new threads for summer, but I’ll also take the too-small clothes and list them online to sell and make a bit of extra money, too!

 Every month brings new expenses and goals.
 Make sure you set aside time at the end of each month to make changes and get set up for the month ahead!
 A bit of intentional planning goes a long way to getting successful with your financial goals!